OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 * Main Menu
 * Tab Menu

 The main menu and toolbar are located together on the application bar.
 While the tab menu is located at the top of each browser tab.
-See Figure 6.
+(See Figure 6.)

 <figure><img src='Images/AppBarTabMenu.png'><figcaption>Figure 6.
 Application bar menu, toolbar, and tab menu</figcaption></figure>

 Choosing *Main Toolbar* from the *Select Menu* screen displays the *Main Toolbar* customization screen.
-See Figure 7.
+(See Figure 7.)

-Checkmarks alongside each item indicate whether the item is present.
+A checkmark alongside an item indicates that it will be displayed.
 You can introduce new items to the toolbar, or remove items by unchecking them.
 Items can be reordered by long pressing and dragging the item to a new position in the list.

-In the case of the Main Toolbar, there is one item that must always be present: the Expand button.
-This button is required so that the user can open the application bar menu.
+There are two required items that cannot be unchecked: the *Expand* button in the Main Toolbar and the *Administration* item in the Main Menu.
+The Expand button is required so that the user can open the application bar menu to get to the *Administration* button.

 <figure><img src='Images/CustomizingToolbar.png'><figcaption>Figure 7.
 Customizing the toolbar</figcaption></figure>

 ### Night Dimmer Level
 The Night Dimmer Level setting controls the how dark the screen is when the Night Dimmer is engaged via the main application bar menu.
-This setting is visible in lock-down mode to allow it to be adjusted in different lighting scenarios.
+This setting is visible in lock-down mode to allow it to be adjusted in different lighting conditions.

 ### Launchpad Background